psteinroe/supabase-cache-helpers/docs/content/postgrest/server.md

 - Manual type casting
 - No support for stale-while-revalidate

 Most people would build a small wrapper around this to make it easier to use and so did we: This library is the result of a rewrite of our own caching layer after some developers were starting to replicate it.
-It’s used in production by Hellomateo any others.
+It's used in production by Hellomateo any others.

 ## Features